Mint (Bo He)

-In Oriental medicine mint is considered the strongest cooling herb for promoting sweating.
-This makes it an excellent choice for treating what are known as Wind Heat invasion colds and flus, where headaches, fever, upset stomachs, and yellow mucus prevail.
+In Traditional Chinese Medicine mint is considered the strongest cooling herb for promoting sweating.
+This makes it an excellent choice for treating what is known as Wind Heat invasion colds and flu, where headaches, fever, upset stomachs, and yellow mucus prevail.

 Breastfeeding mothers who experience sore and cracked nipples have found relief from applying mint to the skin to relieve the pain of breastfeeding.
 One or two drops of essential oil mixed with 3 to 4 tablespoons of gel or ¼ cup of water applied gently to the skin is all that is needed.